gblancogarcia/GBGradientView/README.md

 1. Add a pod entry for `GBGradientView` to your Podfile `pod 'GBGradientView', '~> 1.0'`
 2. Install the pod(s) by running `pod install`.
-3. Include GBGradientView wherever you need it with #import <GBGradientView/GBGradientView.h>
+3. Include GBGradientView wherever you need it with `#import <GBGradientView/GBGradientView.h>`.

 ### Source files